Cash flow management: how to take control of your business finances

 Stay on top of customer payments by:

-- Following up promptly: contact customers as soon as payments become overdue
+- Following up promptly.
+Contact customers as soon as payments become overdue.

-Keep your business and your personal finances separate
+Keep business and personal finances separate

 Keep them separate and you'll:

-- See true business performance: understand exactly how much cash your company generates
+- See true business performance.
+Understand exactly how much cash your company generates.

-- Pay yourself properly: know what you can afford to take as salary or drawings
+- Pay yourself properly.
+Know what you can afford to take as salary or drawings.

-- Reinvest with confidence: use excess cash to strengthen and grow your business
+- Reinvest with confidence.
+Use excess cash to strengthen and grow your business.

 Build a cash reserve